 - breathable cover for enhanced air circulation.

-The first option in my review of the best mattresses for sex is the AS3 by Amerisleep, which is one of the greatest models I’ve recently tested.
-It has a medium feel that can please almost any user and features a good balance between responsiveness and a good hug.
+The first option in my review of the best mattresses for sex is the AS3 by Amerisleep, which is one of the most incredible models I’ve recently tested.
+It has a medium feel as well as a good balance between responsiveness and a good hug.

-The upper layer of the mattress is made of Bio-Pur plant-based foam that doesn’t make you feel stuck and offers some bounce, which can spice up your love activities.
+The upper layer of the mattress is made of Bio-Pur plant-based foam that doesn’t make feel stuck and offers some bounce, which can spice up the love activities.
 Also, this foam feels cooler than traditional foam due to the open-cell structure, so you will sleep cool.

 Finally, the AS3 is wrapped in a soft and breathable cover.
 It has diamond-shaped perforations and promotes better airflow between the layers, so you can expect breeze-like sleep.